Rich Chocolate Truffle Cake

 To make the icing, place the chocolate in a heatproof bowl set over a pan of gently simmering water until almost fully melted.
 Remove the bowl from the water using an oven cloth and stir until smooth.
 Leave to cool for 5 minutes then gradually stir in the double cream until the mixture is soft and glossy.

 Place one of the sponges on a plate or cake stand, cut side up.
-Spread with roughly a fifth of the chocolate icing - just enough to cover the sponge.
+Spread with roughly a quarter of the chocolate icing.
 Use a paddling motion with a palette knife or rubber spatula for the best result, trying to prevent the sponge from lifting.

-Cover with a second cake, cut side up.
-Spread with more chocolate icing and repeat the layers once more.
-Finish with the final cake, cut side down.
-By this stage you should have layered four cakes with chocolate icing between three of them.
+Cover with the second cake, cut side up.
 Spread the remaining icing all over the top and sides of the cake to cover the cake completely.
 Decorate with the chocolate truffles and leave to stand for 1 hour before serving.
-Serves 10-12

 Open freeze the cake for up to 3 months on a small baking tray for 3 hours then wrap tightly in foil.
 Label and freeze in a rigid container.